api-freaks/af-python-sdk/reference.md

 <dl>
 <dd>

-**type:** `typing.Optional[typing.Union[str, typing.Sequence[str]]]` — A comma-separated list of DNS record types for lookup.
+**type:** `typing.Union[str, typing.Sequence[str]]` — A comma-separated list of DNS record types for lookup.
 Possible values: A, AAAA, MX, NS, SOA, SPF, TXT, CNAME, or all.
 When ipAddress is provided, type must be "all".

 </dd>
 </dl>